flyteorg/flyte/docs/source/gen/flytectl_update.rst

-.. _flytectl_update:
+.. _FlyteCTL_update:

-flytectl update
+FlyteCTL update
 ---------------

-Used for updating flyte resources eg: project.
+Update Flyte resources e.g., project.

 Synopsis
 ~~~~~~~~

-Currently this command only provides subcommands to update project.
+Currently, this command only provides subcommands to update project.
-Takes input project which need to be archived or unarchived.
-Name of the project to be updated is mandatory field.
+Takes input project that needs to be archived or unarchived.
+Name of the project to be updated is a mandatory field.
-Example update project to activate it.
+To update a project:
 ::

- bin/flytectl update project -p flytesnacks --activateProject
+ flytectl update project -p flytesnacks --activateProject

 Options